nieldk/blackmagic-cardputer/README.md

 - **Scrollable history**: 50-line scrollback buffer, navigate with `Fn+;` (back) and `Fn+.` (forward)
-- **USB output mirror**: All command output simultaneously sent to COM port 2 as raw text — open in any terminal (flow control: None) to capture full output
+- **USB output mirror**: All command output simultaneously sent to COM port 2 as raw text, open in any terminal (flow control: None) to capture full output

 ## Supported monitor commands